 Authors & Artists

-Meryl Stratford lives with her husband, Richard Magesis, in Hallandale Beach, Florida.
-She is an associate editor for the South Florida Poetry Journal.
-Her chapbook, The Magician’s Daughter, won the 2013 YellowJacket Press Contest for Florida Poets, and her poems have appeared in numerous journals and anthologies.
-A video of her poem, ‘Ruffian,’ first published in AQ19, can be viewed at https://youtu.be/ AU-LzZ13MJU
+Meryl Stratford is a senior poetry editor for South Florida Poetry Journal.
+Her chapbook, The Magician’s Daughter, won the 2013 YellowJacket Press Contest for Florida Poets.
+Her poems have appeared in numerous journals and anthologies.
+A video of her poem, ‘Ruffian’, first published in AQ19, can be viewed at youtu.be/ AU-LzZ13MJU.
+(Photo: Blaise Allen)

 Edward Michael Supranowicz is the grandson of Irish and Russian/Ukrainian immigrants.
 He grew up on a small farm in Appalachia.
 He has a grad background in painting and printmaking.
 Some of his artwork has recently or will soon appear in Fish Food, Streetlight, Another Chicago Magazine, The Door Is a Jar, The Phoenix, and The Harvard Advocate.
 Supranowicz is also a published poet.

 Bob Ward is a poet, photographer and Quaker, born 1931.
 Following a career in chemical research and various branches of education, he retired to North Norfolk, UK, where he continues to explore the borderlands between science and the Arts.
 In particular he relishes the interplay of texts and visual images.
 His publications include: Trusting at the Last (Hawthorn Press, 2011) and Lines of Inquiry (Meniscus, 2017).
 He has contributed to several previous issues of AQ.
 He is also an Associate of the Royal Photographic Society.

 Mantz Yorke lives in Manchester, England.
 His poems have appeared in print magazines, anthologies and e-magazines, both in the UK and internationally.
 His collections Voyager and Dark Matters are published by Dempsey & Windle.